GRIDAPPSD/gridappsd-docs/docs/source/using_gridappsd/api_examples/pg_data_manager.rst

 	 ]

-Insert All Houses
+Insert Houses for multiple models
 ^^^^^
-Inserts houses for all of the models passed into the modelList parameter, or in the modelhouses one or all models.
+Inserts houses for all of the models passed into the modelList parameter, or if no list is supplied then for the models in the static list on the server.

 Allowed parameters are:

-- modelList  (optional)  - when specified it searches against that model, if empty it will search against all models
+- modelList  (optional)  - when specified it generates houses in the powergrid data store for each of the models supplied with the house generation parameters (modelId, modelName, region, scale, seed)

 Example Request:  goss.gridappsd.process.request.data.powergridmodel
 ::